NegatioN/negation.github.io/_favorites/quote_262.md

 ---
 text: >
-  "The meaning of life is to find your gift.
-The purpose of life is to give it away." - David Viscott
+  "The way to get started is to quit talking and begin doing." - Walt Disney
 type: quote
 ---